If you’re an agency lacking clarity about the types of keywords for SEO or PPC or when you should use each, you’ve come to the right place.

 1. Targeting Keywords

-These keywords are more general and refer to a product or service within any given industry.
+These types of keywords are more general and refer to a product or service within any given industry.
 Usually, these types of searches result in a range of products/services across various brands or businesses or even other items related to the industry.

 E.g., reading lamp